Qolore7/lost-liberty/README.md

 ## Introduction

-Lost Liberty lightweight and highly-curated wabbajack modlist aimed at creating a polished survival-like experience in Fallout 3.
+Lost Liberty is a lightweight and highly-curated wabbajack modlist aimed at creating a polished survival-like experience in Fallout 3.
 Lost Liberty creates a harsh yet rewarding wasteland, much akin to that of my other modlists.

 ## List Contents